Burundi: Transport

 Burundi's transport network is limited and underdeveloped.
 According to a 2012 DHL Global Connectedness Index, Burundi is the least globalised of 140 surveyed countries.
-Bujumbura International Airport is the only airport with a paved runway and as of May 2017 it was serviced by four airlines (Brussels Airlines, Ethiopian Airlines, Kenya Airways and RwandAir).
+Bujumbura International Airport is the only airport with a paved runway and is serviced by four airlines (Brussels Airlines, Ethiopian Airlines, Kenya Airways, and RwandAir).
 Kigali is the city with the most daily flight connections to Bujumbura.

-The country has a road network but as of 2005 less than 10% of the country's roads were paved and as of 2012 private bus companies were the main operators of buses on the international route to Kigali; however, there were no bus connections to the other neighbouring countries (Tanzania and the Democratic Republic of Congo).
+As of 2005 less than 10% of the roads were paved, and as of 2012 private bus companies were the main operators of buses on the international route to Kigali; however, there were no bus connections to the other neighbouring countries (Tanzania and the Democratic Republic of Congo).
 Bujumbura is connected by a passenger and cargo ferry (the MV Mwongozo) to Kigoma in Tanzania.
 There is a long-term plan to link the country via rail to Kigali and then onward to Kampala and Kenya.